benhamill/wending-warrens/kobolds/sociology.md

 bucket sitting on top of a slightly-ajar door look absolutely pedestrian.

-### Dress

-As with most sentients, kobolds like shiny objects and often adorn their bodies with jewelry and piercings of metal and gems.
-It is also common to wear head, neck, arm or leg bands of leather with beads and/or feathers.

-Kobold clothing is often light and minimalist.
-While fashion obviously varies over time and geography, a staple of many wardrobes are short skirts, front-only loin clothes and open-front vests.
-Many kobolds go shirtless.
-If climate or tasks dictate, however, kobolds will wear protective gear such as armor, leather aprons, heavy coats, etc. just like any reasonable person.
-Kobolds generally do not wear footwear except in such circumstances as well.
+## Leisure

+qlkfdj qfelkj f

+## Health, the Body & Death

+qlkdj qlfkj qw

-### Education & Academia
+## Education & Academia

 Because of the central place that spoken poetry and song plays in kobold culture, the roles of singers and story tellers are very prestigious.
 Kobolds generally do not have centers of learning like Big People universities or schools, but these bards also play the role of academics.
-They lead the teaching of the community (both children and adults) and the continuation of their community's culture from generation to generation.
+They lead the teaching of the community (both children and adults) and the reproduction of their community's culture from generation to generation.

 These bards are also the most likely kobolds to venture out into the wider world